 - any leaking or cracking.

-Find a building inspector(external link) — NZ Institute of Building Inspectors
+Find a registered building surveyor(external link) — New Zealand Institute of Building Surveyors

 If claims were made